azazelm3dj3d/0xnose/README.md

 ## 0.10 and 0.11 plugins

-All plugins written for xnose 0.10 and 0.11 should work with xnose 1.0.
+All plugins written for nose 0.10 and 0.11 should work with nose 1.0.

 ## Options